Academic year 2020-2021 housing information

 What to expect in the residence halls

 We all share the responsibility of maintaining a healthy community in the residence halls.
-Multiple strategies and guidelines are being implemented in our residential communities to mitigate the spread of COVID-19 on campus this fall.
+Multiple strategies and guidelines have been implemented in our residential communities to mitigate the spread of COVID-19 on campus.

 Housing occupancy and room assignments

 We have taken the following steps to reduce density on campus.